-A properly executed copy of the "Authorization for Assignment and Check-off of Contributions to UAW V-CAP" form for each employee for whom voluntary contributions to UAW V-CAP are to be deducted hereunder, shall be delivered to the Company before any such deductions are made, except as to employees whose authorizations have heretofore been delivered.
+A properly executed copy of the "Authorization for Assignment and Check-off of Contributions to UAW V-CAP" form for each Team Member for whom voluntary contributions to UAW V-CAP are to be deducted hereunder, shall be delivered to the Company before any such deductions are made, except as to Team Members whose authorizations have heretofore been delivered.
 Deductions shall be made thereafter, only under the applicable "Authorization for Assignment and Check-off of Contributions to UAW V-CAP" forms, which have been properly executed and are in effect.

-Deductions shall be made, pursuant to the forms received by the Company, from the employee's first union dues period in the first month following receipt of the check-off authorization card and shall continue until the check-off authorization is revoked in writing.
+Deductions shall be made, pursuant to the forms received by the Company, from the Team Member's first union dues period in the first month following receipt of the check-off authorization card and shall continue until the check-off authorization is revoked in writing.
 The Company agrees to remit said deductions promptly to UAW V-CAP, care of the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
-The Company further agrees to furnish UAW V-CAP with the name, address, social security number, and date of last Authorization of those employees for whom deductions have been made.
-The Company further agrees to furnish UAW V-CAP with a monthly and year-to-date report of each such employee's deductions.
+The Company further agrees to furnish UAW V-CAP with the name, address, social security number, and date of last Authorization of those Team Members for whom deductions have been made.
+The Company further agrees to furnish UAW V-CAP with a monthly and year-to-date report of each such Team Member's deductions.
 This information shall be furnished along with each remittance on a floppy disk or magnetic tape, in ACSII or some other common format conveniently available to the Company's Accounting Systems.
 The funds may now be sent by EFT and the member deduction information may also be emailed.

-Any questions concerning magnetic media, EFT or electronic fund transfer may be directed to: 1940 West Atherton Road Flint, MI 48507 All checks should be made out to UAW V-CAP and forwarded to: Bank One, Dept. 78232 Article 23 Voluntary Exchange PO Box 78000 Detroit, MI 48278-023
+Any questions concerning magnetic media, EFT or electronic fund transfer may be directed to:

+UAW Region 1-D 1940 West Atherton Road Flint, MI 48507 All checks should be made out to UAW V-CAP and forwarded to: JP Morgan Chase Dept. 78232 Article 23 Voluntary Exchange PO Box 78000 Detroit, MI 48278-0232